victorblaga/reastig/README.md

   - `npm install reastig` or `yarn add reastig`
   - `npm install immutable` or `yarn add immutable`
   - run the project: `npm start` or `yarn start`
+  - check out the console in your browser